swcarpentry/shell-novice/episodes/03-create.md

 ### Step one: see where we are and what we already have

-We should still be in the `shell-lesson-data` directory on the Desktop, which we can check using:
+We should still be in the `shell-lesson-data` directory on the Desktop, which we can check using (pwd stands for print working directory):

 ```bash
 $ pwd